mlflow/mlflow/docs/source/llms/chat-model-guide/index.rst

         "messages": [
             {
                 "role": "user",
-                "content": "What is a good recipe for baking scones that doesn't require a lot of skill?"
+                "content": "What is a good recipe for baking scones that doesn't require a lot of skill?", }
-            }
         ]
     }